ShortlistShortlistedRemoved from shortlist 29

 In addition, it provides 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, funnel and propane hose are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, propane hose and funnel are included.

 The Pulsar G10KBN is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The Pulsar G10KBN versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to generators of similar power (between 7500 and 8500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to dual fuel generators of similar power (between 7500 and 8500 W).

-- With a dry weight of 209 pounds, the Pulsar G10KBN finds itself in the expected weight range for generators able to produce between 7500 and 8500 rated watts.
-In terms of weight, one of the champions in their power range is the Dewalt DXGNR8000, standing at just 183 lbs.
+- As far as its dry weight is concerned, the Pulsar G10KBN weighs just 209 pounds and thus, it is one of the lighter 7500 to 8500 rated wattage dual fuel generators.
+In terms of weight, one of the champions in their power range is the Cummins Onan P9500df, standing at just 194 lbs.

-As you can see from this interactive chart, when compared to other 7500-8500W generators, the Pulsar G10KBN is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 7500-8500W dual fuel generators, the Pulsar G10KBN is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.